mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } PreSharedKey;
 ~~~

+A PreSharedKey proposal is invalid if any of the following is true:

-The `psktype` of the pre-shared key MUST be `external` and the `psk_nonce` MUST
+* The `psktype` of the pre-shared key is not set to `external`.

+* The `psk_nonce` is not of length `KDF.Nh`.

-be a randomly sampled nonce of length `KDF.Nh`.
-When processing a Commit message
+The `psk_nonce` MUST be randomly sampled.
+When processing
-that includes one or more PreSharedKey proposals, group members derive
+a Commit message that includes one or more PreSharedKey proposals, group members derive
 `psk_secret` as described in {{pre-shared-keys}}, where the order of the PSKs
 corresponds to the order of the `PreSharedKey` proposals in the Commit.